Interpretation of Airborne Geophysical Data

 Background Research

-During the stage of background research of each interpretation project, all
+During the stage of background research of each

-known sources of geophysical and geological information of the area of
+and geological information of the area of interest are

-interest are investigated and reviewed.
-This includes a literature search,
+investigated and reviewed.
+This includes a literature

-review of available seismic and well log data, other potential field surveys,
+search, review of available seismic and well log data,

-remote sensing data, and other sources of information.
-Two main questions to
+other sources of information.
+Two main questions to be

-be addressed during the background research are:
+addressed during the background research are:

-- what information is known about the magnetic basement and
+- what information is known about the magnetic basement

 - what is known about regional and local structures?

 A review of analogous areas can also be very useful.
-With this information

-the interpreters can work from the existing data base to get the best value
+existing data base to get the best value from the

-from the potential field data.
+potential field data.

 Study of the Data

 Each data set has its own peculiarities.
-Before actually starting to
+Before actually

-interpret the data, it is worthwhile to spend some time to find out as much as
+starting to interpret the data, it is worthwhile to spend

-possible about the data.
 This includes:

 - Data acquisition